 We don’t just agree with email best practices and policies, we set them.
-At our Email Deliverability Summit II, five new industry standards were presented for discussion and adoption by the ISPs, spam filters, and email marketers and other email senders in attendance at the by-invitation-only event.
-These standards received unanimous support and adoption from those in attendance, with many attendees who had been involved in Email Deliverability Summit I* indicating that they had already adopted these standards. [*Interesting side note: It was during the promotion of Email Deliverability Summit I that our CEO Anne Mitchell coined the term “deliverability”; she says “I was sure that I would get pushback, that people would say “There’s no such word!”, but instead here we are, nearly 20 years later, and it’s a well-accepted term!”]
+At our Email Deliverability Summit II, back in 2003, five new industry standards were presented for discussion and adoption by the ISPs, spam filters, and email marketers and other email senders in attendance at the by-invitation-only event.
+These standards received unanimous support and adoption from those in attendance, with many attendees who had been involved in Email Deliverability Summit I* indicating that they had already adopted these standards.
+And these standards have been in place ever since, and are still in place today. [*Interesting side note: It was during the promotion of Email Deliverability Summit I that our CEO Anne Mitchell coined the term “deliverability”; she says “I was sure that I would get pushback, that people would say “There’s no such word!”, but instead here we are, more than 20 years later, and it’s not only a well-accepted term – it’s a whole industry!”]

 Please note that the below represents a quick overview of the standards, and that full discussion and explanation of the standards can be found at the relevant links.